NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/In Tune.md

 * * *
 You attune your great skill in performing to another, granting them a small measure of your skill as though anyone could do it.
 If your next action is casting a composition spell with an emanation area, its area spreads from a willing ally of your choice within 60 feet instead of you.

-If you have [[Feats/Directed Audience|Directed Audience]], you can have that cone originate from the ally instead.
+If you have [[Directed Audience|Directed Audience]], you can have that cone originate from the ally instead.

 *Source: Pathfinder Player Core*
 *ORC*